 - Lab test results

-Even more frightening: After the research team used publicly available tools to search for exposed data that could be accessed without any need for a username or password, the research team contacted the database owners (all of whom are healthcare organizations), offering to help these organizations to both fix the data leaks and improve data security.
+Even more frightening: After the research team used publicly available tools to search for exposed data that could be accessed without the need for a username or password, the research team contacted the database owners (all of whom are healthcare organizations), offering to help these organizations to both fix the data leaks and improve data security.

 When the researchers first attempted to contact the healthcare organizations, several did not bother to respond.
 The researchers then consulted a data breach reporting website and received assistance in contacting the healthcare organizations.
 When the researchers then attempted to contact the healthcare organizations, the healthcare organizations still refused to respond.
 Finally, Wizcase went public, naming the companies concerned in the hope the companies would take action.